-Age: 39

-Director

-Since:

-May 17,

-2019
+Director Since:May 17, 2019

 Ms. Keating is currently the Chief Financial Officer of CincyTech, one of the most active seed-stage investors in the Midwest focused on providing startup capital and guidance to human health and technology companies primarily in Southwest Ohio.
+Ms. Keating has held this position since 2016.
 From 2005 to April 2016, Ms. Keating worked at PricewaterhouseCoopers (PwC) where she focused on finance, operations, business leadership and mergers and acquisitions.
 She began her career in audit services at PwC's Cincinnati office and later transferred to PwC's transaction services practice in the New York and London offices.